Green Party (Ireland): Early years and first rise

 The Green Party began life as the Ecology Party in 1981, with Christopher Fettes serving as the party's first chairperson.
 The party's first public appearance was modest: the event announced that they would be contesting the November 1982 general election, and was attended by their seven election candidates, 20 party supporters, and one singular journalist.
 Fettes had opened the meeting by noting the party didn't expect to win any seats.
 Willy Clingan, the journalist present, recalled that "The Ecology Party introduced its seven election candidates at the nicest and most endearingly honest press conference of the whole campaign".
-The Ecology party took 0.2% of the vote that year.
+The Ecology party took 0.2% of first preference votes that year, and an average of 1.3% where it stood candidates.

 Following a name change to the Green Alliance, it contested the 1984 European elections, with party founder Roger Garland winning 1.9% in the Dublin constituency.
+At this time the party's organisation was highly decentralised, with the Alliance being structured as an association of local groups, each with its own constitution, and practiced consensus decision-making.
+It also developed joint policies on Northern Ireland with the UK Green Party, including a Bill of Rights to be enforced by a supra-national authority, regional devolution in both Ireland and Britain and use of multiple-choice referendums to foster compromise.

-The following year, it won its first election when Marcus Counihan was elected to Killarney Urban District Council at the 1985 local elections, buoyed by winning 5,200 first preference votes as a European candidate in Dublin the previous year.
-The party nationally ran 34 candidates and won 0.6% of the vote.
+The following year, it won its first election when Marcus Counihan was elected to Killarney Urban District Council at the 1985 local elections, buoyed by the party having won 5,200 first preference votes in Dublin in the European elections the previous year.
+The party nationally ran 34 candidates and won 0.6% of the vote nationwide, and an average of 2.3% where it stood candidates.
+In the 1987 Irish general election the Greens stood in nine constituencies, six in Dublin, winning 0.4% of first preference votes nationwide and an average of 1.8% where it stood.